HaoKang-Timmy/large_batch_training/README.md

 I use two architecture to reproduce this paper[1].
 One is based on the TensorFlow code that the author provided https://github.com/keskarnitish/large-batch-training.
 The other is the PyTorch code I wrote.
 Settings(including backbone, epochs, batch size, learning rate).

-For C1, C2 reproduction, I choose tf code provided by author
+For C1, C2 reproduction, I choose to code provided by the author.

 For vgg11_bn, I use my code.